-15 What limitations are there on investors funding bank loans in a currency other than the local currency?
+What limitations are there on investors funding bank loans in a currency other than the local currency?

-There are no material specific limitations on investors funding bank loans in a currency other than the local currency.
+There are no material specific limitations on investors funding bank loans in a currency other than their local currency.

-In respect of the European Systemic Risk Board (ESRB) Recommendation on lending in foreign currencies (ESRB/2011/1) that was issued proposing a series of measures to tackle the significant systemic risks that foreign currency lending could pose, the follow-up report (overall assessment) dated November 2013 and updated in May 2015 upgraded Spain's overall compliance level to fully compliant (FC), which means that actions have been taken in the jurisdiction to fully implement the recommendation.
+In respect of the European Systemic Risk Board's recommendation on lending in foreign currencies (ESRB/2011/1), which was issued proposing a series of measures to tackle the significant systemic risks that foreign currency lending could pose, the follow-up report (overall assessment) dated November 2013 and updated in May 2015 upgraded Spain's overall compliance level to fully compliant, which means that actions have been taken in the jurisdiction to fully implement the recommendation.